Sleeping Pill Abuse, Addiction, And Treatment Options

 Behavioral therapy is a core component of addiction treatment.
 Cognitive-behavioral therapy identifies negative thought patterns that lead to substance abuse so a person can change their behavior and make more positive choices.
-Dialectical behavior therapy improves a person’s emotional regulation and ability to deal with stress.
+Dialectical behavior therapy improves a person’s emotional regulation and the ability to deal with stress.

-These therapies are often accompanied by individual counseling, group therapy, recreation and expressive arts.
+These therapies are often accompanied by individual counseling, group therapy, recreation, and expressive arts.
 The variety of methods in an individualized treatment program provides those struggling with addiction with the tools they need to live healthier lives.Article Sources

 U.S. National Library of Medicine: DailyMed - https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c36cadf4-65a4-4466-b409-c82020b42452#S9.2